gnsj168-sudo/home/README.md

 knows, but the context doesn't contain it, and the guard rejects the query before the API call.

-**Multi-tool dispatch across plug-ins.** The model selects among tools from every registered plug-in based on their descriptions alone.
+**Multi-tool dispatch across plug-ins.** The model selects among nine tools from four plug-ins based on their descriptions alone.

-**Tool chaining.** Asked "what's on my calendar this week?", the model calls `get_current_time` (core plug-in) to learn today's date, then `list_events` (calendar plug-in) with real computed dates.
-Nothing in the code links those two tools — the chaining comes out of the loop.
+**Tool chaining.** "What's on my calendar this week?" calls `get_current_time` (core) to learn today's date, then `list_events` (calendar) with real computed dates.
+"What's in my Notion?" calls `search_notion` for an id, then `read_notion_page`.
+Nothing in the code links those pairs — the chaining comes out of the loop.

-**Self-extending knowledge.** `add_note` chunks, embeds, and stores new information through the same pipeline as file ingestion, tagged `source_type='note'`.
+**Self-extending knowledge.** `add_note` chunks, embeds, and stores new information through the same pipeline as file ingestion.
 The agent writes to its own knowledge base and retrieves from it in later turns.

 **Conversation memory.** Follow-ups resolve against history — "and what hardware did I run it on?" becomes a search for the subject established two turns earlier.

-**Calendar writes with provenance.** Events created by Home carry an "Added by Home" marker in their description, so they're distinguishable from manually created ones in any calendar client, and `list_events` labels them on the way back out.
+**Calendar and Notion writes**, both marked with their origin, both reachable in plain
+language: "add fit2102 test on 7 September", "create a Notion page called X".

 **Duplicate detection.** `create_event` checks the target day before writing.
 On a match it refuses and explains, and the model asks the user; confirming re-calls the